azmu0520/js-savollari/README.md

 Javascript does not have the typical 'private' and 'public' specifiers of more traditional object oriented languages like C# or Java.
 However, you can achieve the same effect through the clever application of Javascript's function-level scoping.
 The Revealing Module pattern is a design pattern for Javascript applications that elegantly solves this problem.

-The central principle of the Revealing Module pattern is that all functionality and variables should be hidden unless deliberately exposed.
+The central principle of the Revealing Module pattern is that all functionality and o'zgaruvchilar should be hidden unless deliberately exposed.

 The Revealing Module Pattern is one of the most popular ways of creating modules.
 Using the return statement we can return a object literal that ‘reveals’ only the methods or properties we want to be publicly available.